 Should I take private lessons or group classes?
 Private instruction is customized to the specific needs of your body.
 Exercises are selected to build and balance weak muscles and modified to accommodate injured or sensitive joints.
 Private instruction is the best way to learn good technique and is particularly important for people who are injured or at risk of injury due to poor fitness.
-It is recommended that all beginning students take at least three private lessons to gain better understanding of the method.
-Group instruction is a fun and economical alternative or supplement to private lessons.
-Group instruction is most appropriate for non-injured people with a moderate to high level of fitness and body awareness.
+Large group instruction is most appropriate for non-injured people with a moderate to high level of fitness and body awareness.
 Let’s discuss your particular needs and design the appropriate Pilates program for you.

 Will I need an appointment to do Pilates?
 Private and semi-private sessions on equipment or mat are booked by appointment only.
 Call (602) 318-5068.
-Classes must be prepaid in advance for single and/or packaged sessions.
+Sessions must be prepaid in advance.

 When will I notice results with Pilates?
 Pilates works well when performed 2-4 times a week.
 Most people begin to notice significant results after 10-15 sessions.

 Should I add other exercise besides Pilates?
 Yes, be sure to include cardio activities such as 30 minutes of brisk walking or hiking, swimming, and bike riding.
 Pilates Jump Board can be incorporated into your session for a dynamic and invigorating cardio boost.

 Do I need special clothing to do Pilates?
 You should wear comfortable clothing so you can move freely.
 Most people wear long yoga or capri pants with a t-shirt.
 Please, no shorts.
 Shoes are not worn during Pilates mat or equipment sessions.
 Clean, low top socks are all that you need.
 Non-skid socks are required.